How to Find a New Career That Suits You Perfectly

 Online career quizzes like the Princeton Review Career Quiz take you through a series of questions and measure your interests and personality.
-Each quiz has a unique algorithm, so you may get slightly different responses for each one you take.
-But they can serve as a starting point, directing you toward a particular industry, providing a list of jobs, and explaining why you’re a good fit.
+Every quiz is a little bit different, so you may get varying recommendations depending on which one you take.
+Take several.
+Career quizzes can serve as a starting point, directing you toward a particular industry, providing a list of jobs, and explaining why you’re a good fit.

 Some even describe the training involved and starting salary to help you make a more informed decision about changing careers.